-Mangrove Pit Viper has a thicker body, a broader head, and larger, less distinct blotches.
+Mangrove Pit Viper, another venomous species, has a thicker body, a broader head, and larger, less distinct blotches.

-Habitat: Lives in well-watered woodland, scrubland, and treed grassland.
+Habitat: Lives in well-watered woodland, scrubland, and treed grassland up to 1500m elevation.
 Is almost always found in trees or bushes.
-Only active at night.

 Place in the ecosystem: The Many-spotted Cat Snake eats lizards, especially geckos.
 Will also eat small birds and eggs on occasion.
 It is fed on by larger snakes and birds of prey.

 Danger to humans: This snake is not known to be dangerous to humans.
 Though it is rear-fanged, it usually kills its prey via constriction.
 If it is able to chew on a person long enough, it is possible that the venom could cause a minor allergic reaction, leading to swelling and itching.

 Conservation status and threats: In Thailand this snake is common with no known conservation issues, but it is listed as Endangered on the China Red List.

 Interesting facts: The Many-spotted Cat Snake will shake its tail when threatened, sometimes frightening people into thinking that it is a venomous viper.